In the Skin of a Lion: Little Seeds

 The first chapter, "Little Seeds," describes the growing years of the main character, Patrick Lewis, providing causation for his subsequent actions in the novel.
 As a young boy in Depot Creek, Ontario, Patrick watches the loggers arrive in town in the winter, work in the mills in the other seasons, and skate on the frozen river.
-Patrick's father, Hazen Lewis becomes a dynamiter and is meticulous when washing his clothes each evening to remove remnants of explosives on his apparel.
+Patrick's father, Hazen Lewis, becomes a dynamiter and is meticulous when washing his clothes each evening to remove remnants of explosives on his apparel.
 These elements form the foundation of the subsequent narrative: Depot Creek, the loggers skating, learning about dynamite, etc.

 The Bridge

-"The Bridge" deals with the construction of the Bloor Street Viaduct, which will link eastern Toronto with the center of the city and will carry traffic, water and electricity across the Don Valley.
+"The Bridge" deals with the construction of the Bloor Street Viaduct, which will link eastern Toronto with the centre of the city and will carry traffic, water and electricity across the Don Valley.
 R.C.
 Harris, the city's Commissioner of Public Works often visits the bridge at night.
 One night, five nuns wander onto the unfinished bridge and one falls off.
 Nicholas Temelcoff, a Macedonian immigrant worker on the bridge, saves the nun who fell off the bridge, dislocating his arm.
 The nun, already missing her veil, tears her habit to make him a sling.
 Later, at a bar, he offers her brandy, compliments, and a new lease on life.
 Temelcoff is a silent man who struggles with English yet they are able to transcend their social and language barriers through the commonality of their scars— his from work, hers from being "always unlucky."
 This moment is the beginning of the nun's eventual transformation into the character Alice.
 He eventually falls asleep and wakes to find a doctor treating his arm and the nun gone.